-AEMO includes all committed and anticipated projects in all future states of the world, in accordance with the AER's CBA Guidelines21.
+AEMO includes all committed and anticipated generation and transmission projects in all future states of the world, in accordance with the AER's CBA Guidelines.

-The CBA Guidelines (and the RIT-T Instrument22) define five criteria that must be used to assess the commitment status of generation (and transmission) projects.
+The CBA Guidelines (and the RIT-T Instrument) define five criteria that must be used to assess the commitment status of generation (and transmission) projects.
 If the generation, storage, or transmission project has satisfied all five criteria, then it is defined in the glossary of the RIT-T Instrument as a committed project.
 If the project is in the process of meeting at least three of the criteria, it is defined as an anticipated project.